stuycs-gh-classrooms/09-nextcs-p01-poopies/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- When 'r' is press, reset game

 Mouse Control:
-- Mouse movement:
+- Mouse movement:The slider follows mouses movement.
-- Mouse pressed:
+- Mouse pressed: The slider stops or starts moving.

 ### Classes